openlibraryenvironment/reshare-library-configurations/east-west/README.md

  1) setting up location hierarchies and record identifier types for "East" and "West"  on a freshly installed FOLIO instance
  2) configuring jobs in Harvester for East and West

-## Configuring a library in FOLIO Inventory for a shared index
+## 1 Configuring a library in FOLIO Inventory for a shared index

+This probably involves cleaning up pre-installed locations and Inventory records :

 - possibly delete sample inventory records, like instances and holdings (often not loaded at install)
 - [delete FOLIO's default sample institutions and locations](delete-folio-sample-locations.sh)

+And then, to load the new library structures:

 - [create East's and West's library locations structures and their ReShare record identifier types](create-sample-library-structure.sh)

 #### Examples